 Private client – personal tax

-Patrick Way QC acted for the taxpayer in Tony Mackay v HMRC, a major case about the ordinary residence status of an individual.
-‘He is very efficient and approachable.’
+Patrick Way QC recently advised on a dispute in Tony Mackay v HMRC about the ordinary residence status of an individual.
+‘A very efficient silk’

 Tax: corporate and VAT

 Field Court Tax Chambers is ‘a very user-friendly set, that has a strong advisory practice.’
 Members have particular expertise in double taxation and tax-related human rights law while head of chambers Patrick Soares specialises in the structuring of major land transactions in the UK and in offshore structures.
 On the contentious front, international tax expert Philip Baker QC regularly appears before domestic and foreign courts, with recent cases in Mauritius and Singapore; he acted for the Revenue in BAT Industries plc v HMRC, a case regarding tax on compound interest.